A Concise History of China

 Though he did not persecute the scholars, the redneck emperor had little respect for scholarship; after all, he had conquered China without the works of the Zhou sages!
 The scholars did not care much for him either, regarding him as too rude and crude.
 He liked cutting officials down to size, seeing himself as the only thing standing between the people and officialdom.
 His manners were notorious--once he received a Confucian scholar while washing his feet--but unlike the Qin leaders, he could take criticism.
 According to another earthy story, when some scholars told him he could not rule without knowledge of the classics, Gaozu ordered the leader of the group to hand over his hat, urinated in it, and then told him to put the hat back on, signifying that he would rule the scholars, not the other way around.
 For this reason the scholars continued to keep their favorite books hidden until he died in 195 B.C.; the succeeding emperors, however, allowed the classics to come out in the open again; when that happened Confucianism & Daoism flourished and a combination of them became the state religion.(11)

-After a short reign (195-188 B.C.), the next emperor, Hui Di, drank himself to death without leaving a will or children.
-For the next eight years his mother, Lu Hou, sat on the throne of China, while her brothers ran the army and the government.
+Gaozu ruled for less than a decade, and for fifteen years after his death (195-180 B.C.), his widow, Lu Zhi, ruled as the power behind the throne, becoming China's the first important empress.
+During that time the three official emperors were all weaker than Gaozu had been.
+Indeed, Gaozu thought the first emperor, his son Huidi, was not up to the job, and had to be talked out of passing him over to make another son his heir.
+Unfortunately Gaozu was right; seven years after becoming emperor, Huidi drank himself to death without leaving a will (188 B.C.).
+The next two emperors were underaged sons of Huidi; meanwhile, Lu Zhi continued to run the affairs of the imperial court, and her brothers ran the army and the government.
 While she was alive, her family's control was absolute, but upon her death in 180 B.C., her rivals took back the government, killing every member of the Lu family they could find.
-Then they found Gaozu's oldest living son (by another wife) and crowned him as Emperor Wen Di.
+Then they found Gaozu's oldest living son (by another wife) and crowned him as Emperor Wendi.

 China now had a society where the best chances for getting ahead went to intellectuals, rather than to members of the clergy or military.
 This was a remarkable way to run things in an age when the rest of the world looked to tribal chiefs, feudal lords, or priest-kings for leadership and when even literate aristocrats saw clerks as very low on the social ladder.
 It is even more remarkable that the Confucians managed to create a civil service that was very close to their ideal.
 They never got rid of hereditary rule at the top but they controlled day-to-day administration.
 And much of the time they also kept the army firmly in place.
 As time went on, the bureaucratic system became such a part of life that the priests described Heaven and the gods as ordered by a bureaucracy.
 Although dynasty succeeded dynasty at the highest level, the bureaucracy worked so well that only minor changes were made in it for the next 2,100 years.(13)